 1. Sidewalk Chalk.

 The brand you choose really comes down to personal choice.
-My favs are @loddiedoddieco and @crayola .
+My favs are Loddie Doddie and Crayola.
 Both have the most vibrant colors.
-I've heard good things about Walmart's PlayDay brand as well but don't personally use it.
 The thing to remember most with sidewalk chalk is your colors won't be as vibrant and it will wash away more easily.

 2. Chalk Pastels.

-Level up your chalk art with chalk pastels when you’re ready. @blickartmaterials and Koss are my go-tos, although I believe Koss is no longer sold (used to be available on Amazon).
+Level up your chalk art with chalk pastels when you’re ready.
+Blick Art Materials Studio Pastels are my go-tos, although Amazon has a few good kits too.
 Sargent Art is another good brand.
-And @target has a good starter set for only $5 (they are very soft though so you’ll go through them faster).
-Go for anything that’s soft or chalk pastels, do NOT use oil pastels.
+And Target has a good starter set for only $5 (they are very soft though so you’ll go through them faster).
+Go for anything that’s soft or chalk pastels, do NOT use oil pastels as those will stain.

 3. Tempera Paint.

-This is water-based/washable craft paint.
+Tempera paint is water-based/washable craft paint.
 Basically chalk paint but WAY better than what’s marketed as chalk paint.
-Blick Student Grade is my go-to.
+Blick's Studio Line Tempera Paint is my go-to, usually the Premium, but the Student grade is also good.

 Be careful!
 Though it’s washable, chalk pastels and tempera paint can be more difficult to get off of some surfaces.
 Power washing almost always takes care of it though if Mother Nature doesn’t.
 Test a small space before starting and make sure to get permission if it’s not your property.